wintercg/proposal-common-minimum-api/asynclocalstorage.md

 Neither the `AsyncLocalStorage` and `AsyncResource` constructors should be accessible via the global scope (`globalThis`).

+### Differences from Node.js API

+The Node.js `AsyncLocalStorage` includes additional APIs that assume the async context `frame` is *mutable* in place.
+For instance, the Node.js `asyncLocalStorage.enterWith(...)` API modifies the `value` associated with `storage key` *in-place*, without creating and entering a new frame.
+Such a change is not scoped to just the current sync execution and can carry a number of side-effects.

+The `AsyncLocalStorage` subset defined in this document treats the async context frame as *immutable* once created and therefore does not implement the `enterWith()` or `disable()` APIs.

+The Node.js `AsyncResource` includes options and methods that are specific to Node.js' `async_hooks` resource *tracking* mechanisms.
+These aren't relevant to async context tracking and therefore are not included in this subset.

 ## Capturing the async context

 In general terms, an "async resource" is any task that is expected